hms-dbmi/pic-sure-all-in-one/README.md

 Use `Rollback PIC-SURE` only with an operator-reviewed `rollback-state.json`.
 Before running the job, stop httpd to freeze banner management writes, retag the chosen exact frontend rollback image as `hms-dbmi/pic-sure-frontend:LATEST`, and disable every Active or Scheduled targeted banner through the final Operations management API.
-The state file attests those steps in this exact order and names exact local images for the backend
+With public httpd stopped, the Jenkins container can still reach the existing Gateway on the internal `picsure` Docker network at `http://gateway:8080`; send the normal authenticated management request through that path and do not put its token in the state file.
+The state file attests those steps in this exact order and binds each exact local image tag to the image ID inspected during operator review:
-rollback:

 ```json
 {